 The earlier a defibrillator can be used, the greater the chance of survival.
 This is what makes increasing the number of public access defibrillators so important.

 The quality of care that follows resuscitation will go a long way to determine the longer-term health of a cardiac arrest survivor.

 The Adult Basic Life Support Sequence

 The adult BLS sequence prescribes the process which is considered to be the most effective in giving immediate first aid treatment to cardiac arrest casualties.
-The overview is described using the image below:
+The image below is an overview of the process:

 When should you start CPR?

 The first thing for you to note is - there's no substitute for hands-on training.
 This goes for everything in first aid, but in particular for CPR.
 And so this guide is intended as a reminder, not as a replacement for hands-on CPR training.